-- Water is delivered to customers through more than 2,300 miles of water main.
+- Water is delivered to customers through more than 2,370 miles of water mains.

-- About 90 percent of the water used by Mesa comes from surface water sources, the Salt River Project Canal System and the Central Arizona Project Canal.
+- About 91 percent of Mesa's water comes from surface water sources, the Salt River Project Canal System and the Central Arizona Project Canal.

-- The surface water is treated at two water treatment plants with a combined capacity of 162 million gallons per day.
+- Surface water is treated at two water treatment plants with a combined capacity of 162 million gallons per day.